 - Think about packing a few books and magazines you've been dying to read in case you decide to spend a cozy morning or afternoon reading in a cafe.

 - If you're planning to hit the winter sales in Paris, you should consider keeping your cash safe with a high-quality money belt worn under your clothes.
-These belts can be perfectly discreet, but allow you to feel much more secure with your money.
+These belts can be perfectly discreet, but allow you to feel much more secure with your funds.

 January Events and Activities in Paris